ddasilva64/ETLPPT23001esp/projects/docs/ux_customers_geography.md

 <p><br></p>

+#### Personalized BSC Information for Individual Customers

-Anyway, at any moment, you can select a single customer, and all **_BSC_** information adapts to him/her.
+No matter the scenario, you have the ability to select a single customer at any given moment, and all **_BSC_** (Balanced Scorecard) information will automatically adjust to match that individual.

 ![Customer selected by clicking in grids](https://i.imgur.com/0hZvFgA.png) _Customer selected by clicking in grids_